m4gshm/spring-data-auto-mock/README.md

 Data access layer mock utility.

-Add `@EnableAutoRepositoryMocks` to your test class and avoid creating unused Spring Data repositories in test cases by `@MockBean`, which simply serve to initialize the context.
+Helps avoid using a lot of `@MockBean` repositories in tests with a single `@EnableMockRepositories` annotation.